smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 *any* oracle reporting MIM price due to the significant concentration of circulating supply in the Curve pool, regardless of the buffers put in place.

+**NOTE:** The analysis around Curve pool manipulation below will take a conservative approach and assume the worst-case scenario of the Chainlink oracle relaying price directly from the Curve pool (but no flashloan attacks), as Chainlink docs can be opaque w.r.t.
+MIM.

 ## Manipulating the Curve Pool to Trigger Depegs